ModelEarth/community/challenge/README.md

 We're combining national and state-level economic data, community resources and planning input from local communities to customize new environmental indicator models to meet community needs.
 Check out the [Input-Output Starter Widgets](https://modelearth.github.io/io/charts/) being developed.

-<h3>Join our Code for America Web Challenge - August to October 25, 2020</h3>
+<h3>Join our Community Web Challenge - August to October 25, 2020</h3>

-Form a team with your organization or join an existing team for our 2020 virtual event presented by the U.S. EPA in partnership with the Georgia Department of Economic Development and <a href="https://www.codeforamerica.org/" target="_parent">Code for America</a>.
+Form a team with your organization or join an existing team for our 2020 virtual event presented by the U.S. EPA in partnership with the Georgia Department of Economic Development and <a href="https://www.codeforamerica.org/" target="_parent">Code for America</a> You can compete from anywhere in the world!

 <h3>$10,000 in Challenge Awards</h3>

-Multiple awards are being funded by the US EPA.
-You are welcome to participate from any location in the world.

 <a href="registration/">Register to participate</a>